-Turkeys are a common guest on the dinner table, particularly for holiday meals such as Thanksgiving and Christmas, but what would turkeys eat if they could plan the menu?
-Learning about turkeys' preferred foods can help birders better understand these birds' foraging habits and where to find them throughout the year when different food sources are available.
+Learning about a wild turkey's favorite foods can help birders better understand these birds' foraging habits.
+It also helps to inform where to find turkeys throughout the year when different food sources are available.

-Foods Turkeys Eat
+Foods They Eat

-- Small reptiles including lizards and snakes
+- Small reptiles, including lizards and snakes

-- Plant foliage, grass and tender young leaves or shoots
+- Plant foliage, grass, and tender young leaves or shoots

-- Large insects including grasshoppers and caterpillars
+- Large insects, including grasshoppers, spiders, and caterpillars

-- Snails, slugs and worms
+- Snails, slugs, and worms

 - Sand and small gravel for grit to aid proper digestion